newrelic/newrelic-infra-operator/README.md

 #### Run

-If you use kind cluster, simply run:
+If you use a `kind` cluster, simply run:

 ```sh
 make tilt-up